dpareasy/Assignment1/README.md

 * Clone this repository inside your workspace (make sure it is sourced in you .bashrc);
 * Follow the stpes of this link for aRMOR installation;
 * Use armor_api for server requests, you can clone it from this repository;
-* Clone arch_skeleton repository which contains the controller and planner server;
+* Clone inside your workspace the repository in this link https://github.com/buoncubi/arch_skeleton which contains the controller and planner server;
-* Clone in your workspace topological_map repository containing the ontology for this project;
+* Clone inside your workspace the repository in this link https://github.com/buoncubi/topological_map containing the ontology for this project;
 * Run `chmod +x <file_name>` for each file inside the scripts folder;
 * Run `catkin_make` from the root of your workspace.